Gerrykiptoo/Foodfiy/README.md

 # Foodfiy

-Foodfiy is a web application designed to help users discover and manage their favorite recipes.
+Foodfiy is a REACT web application designed to help users discover and manage their favorite recipes.
 It offers a seamless and interactive experience for food enthusiasts.

 ## Features